nextauthjs/next-auth/www/docs/providers/azure-ad-b2c.md

 - When asked for a redirection URL, use http://localhost:3000/api/auth/callback/azure-ad-b2c
 - Create a new secret and remember / copy its value immediately, it will disappear.

-In `.env.local` create the follwing entries:
+In `.env.local` create the following entries:

 ```
 AZURE_CLIENT_ID=<copy Application (client) ID here>